A Nutritious Breakfast Muffin for Baby

 - Melt butter in the microwave on high for 15-25 seconds until fully melted.
 (Skip if using avocado oil)

-- In a small bowl, mix together flour, oat, baking soda and ground cinnamon.
+- In a small bowl, mix together flour, oat, baking powder and ground cinnamon.

 - In a large bowl, mash banana with a spatula or potato masher, add eggs and stir until incorporated.